 a.
 Thus, swap hives during the middle of the day when a strong honey flow is present, so the bees will not fight, this process strengthens a weak hive.

 b.
 Equalizing the hive strength and the number of bees per hive helps to prevent (not eliminate) their tendency to swarm.

 If you have any questions about preventing swarms, you can contact Tyree at email@example.com, or visit with him at one of our monthly meetings.

 Honeybees will attempt to swarm at some point in the lifecycle from any active and thriving apiary, count on this process of survival happening.
 It is an inherent part of the honeybee’s nature, to multiply and preserve the colony and this act of survival comes in the form of swarming.
 There are several reasons why they leave a healthy hive, but in the end, it is time for the queen to relocate.
 In our human terms we call it “leaving the nest” and in bee terminology this equates to the same thing.
 The honeybee will determine when it is time to “leave their hive” and move on to a new location.
 However, there are ways to prevent swarming if the beekeeper is diligent in their hive inspections.

 The following notes were taken on April 4, 2017, during the monthly Haywood County Beekeepers Chapter Meeting.
 Tyree Kaiser, with forty-

 Finally, Mr. Kiser gave out some great advice about beekeeping to the members and visitors gathered that night, “Every time you attend a meeting or seminar, always try to learn one new thing.”
-His words helped me focus on this very act and in fact, I learn many new things about bees during every meeting or seminar I attend.
+His words helped me to focus on this very act and in fact, I learn many new things about beekeeping during every meeting or seminar I attend.
 Try it!
 You will find that learning about bees is a never-

 Bee Safe, Bee Productive, and Bee Thankful!

-Zach, Beekeeper and HCBC webmaster,
+Certified Beekeeper and HCBC webmaster,